node-red/node-red.github.io/_posts/2019-09-30-version-1-0-released.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nIVBZQi18fQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This release has been a long time coming, and gives us a stable base build on.
+This release has been a long time coming, and gives us a stable base to build upon.
 It is an opportunity to reflect on not only how much we've achieved with the project, but also how much there is still to do.
 The backlog contains a long list of features and improvements for us to work on in as we plot a course to 2.0.